William J. Beaty 3/1995

 CORRECTED: LASERS EMIT COHERENT LIGHT, BUT NOT BECAUSE THE ATOMS EMIT IN-PHASE LIGHT WAVES

-In-phase emission causes the AMPLIFICATION of light, it doesn't cause
+In-phase emission causes the amplification of light, it doesn't

 light, they will amplify the light, but they amplify incoherent light too,